Social Contribution Activities

 Factory Tours and Internship

-At the request of local communities or schools, operational sites throughout Japan accepts visitors for facility tours, and participants for on-the-job training programs and internship programs.
+At the request of local communities, operational sites throughout Japan accept visitors for facility tours, and participants for on-the-job training programs and internship programs.

 Online internship (Cyber-Physical Systems x Design Division, Toshiba)